 - Post dental treatment sensitivity is common but temporary, especially with crowns, fillings, and tooth bleaching.

 Sensitive teeth may occur at any age.
-However, research reported in the Journal of Conservative Dentistry suggests adults ages 20 to 50 are most likely to report sensitive teeth with the peak reports of dentin hypersensitivity with patients between 30 to 40 years of age.
+However, according to the National Health Portal of India, studies showed that in most populations, 10-30% of the general population suffer from dentinal hypersensitivity.
 Although the exact reason for this is unknown, it may be related to the fact that the physical structure of the tooth changes with age.
 However, older individuals are more likely to have receding gums, one of the causes of sensitive teeth.
 Sometimes the main issue is wear and tear on the tooth enamel, which occurs over time.

 Because a more complex dental problem frequently causes extremely sensitive teeth, it's important to see a dentist and have the issue treated directly.
 The solution may involve a crown, inlay, or bonding, depending on the severity of the problem.
 If you have gum disease that has progressed to a chronic or advanced stage, you'll need to treat this as well.
 Your dentist can help make a treatment plan.